PrismLauncher/prismlauncher.org/src/wiki/getting-started/download-mods.md

 It is worth noting that many mods will be available on **both platforms**.

-After you've choosen your mod provider, you can search or browse for any desired mods.
+After you've chosen your mod provider, you can search or browse for any desired mods.
 Click the **Select mod for download** button to add each mod to your download queue.
 Once finished, you can now press **OK**, and your mods should begin downloading.

 ## <img src="https://raw.githubusercontent.com/FabricMC/community/main/media/unascribed/png/fabric.png" height="20"> Fabric